Lyme disease diagnosis can be a time-consuming, costly, disheartening process. These are my lessons from the darkness.

 Antibiotics are used to treat Lyme disease.
 Recovery is usually faster and more complete the sooner treatment begins.
 Standard treatment for early-stage Lyme is 14-21 days of oral antibiotics such as doxycycline (for adults and children older than 8) or amoxicillin or cefuroxime (for adults, younger children, and pregnant or breast-feeding women).

-If the disease involves the central nervous system, your doctor might recommend an intravenous antibiotic for 14-28 days.
+If the disease involves the central nervous system, as part of your Lyme disease diagnosis your doctor might recommend an intravenous antibiotic for 14-28 days.
 Intravenous Lyme disease treatment often eliminates infection, but it may take you some time to recover from your symptoms.
 These antibiotics can cause such side effects as a lower white blood cell count, mild to severe diarrhea, or colonization or infection with other antibiotic-resistant organisms unrelated to Lyme.